Gray, silver, chocolate, cream, red, black

 For some breeds, the choice between a male and a female dog is a tough decision.
-Certain characteristic traits need to be avoided in either the male or the female depending on your family situation, etc. When it comes to the Shichon, you will be more than fine with either a male or female.
+Certain characteristic traits need to be avoided in either the male or the female depending on your family situation, etc. When it comes to this breed, you will be more than fine with either a male or female Shichon.
 Both the male and female Shichons are equally friendly, outgoing, and energetic.

 The nickname for the Shichon is the Teddy Bear Puppy.
 The reason they call this dog a teddy bear is that it is adorable, cuddly, friendly, and makes you happier just being around it.
 If you are someone that is going to be home often and wants a companion, the Shichon is for you.

 The Shichon truly has the perfect mix of characteristics between the Shih Tzu and the Bichon Frise.
 They are a great size, have plenty of energy, and are always interested in what their human friends are doing.
 If you can give your Shichon the love and attention that it deserves right from the start of its life, you will have a well-trained companion for many years.

 - Shichon Shepard Puppies – Before You Buy…